dme65/pySOT/docs/quickstart.rst

       python setup.py install

-Several examples problems are available at ./pySOT/test or in the pySOT.test module
+Several examples are available in ./pySOT/examples and ./pySOT/notebooks